dhutapratama/docs/upgrade.md

 #### Estimated Upgrade Time: ??
 Minutes

 > **Note**
 > We attempt to document every possible breaking change.
 Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.
 Want to save time?
-You can use [Laravel Shift](https://laravelshift.com/) to help automate your application upgrades.
+You can use [Lets Shift](https://laravelshift.com/) to help automate your application upgrades.

 <a name="updating-dependencies"></a>
 ### Updating Dependencies